iann838/workery/docs/guides/bigger-apps.md

 - Inside the subdirectory there are 2 files: `items` and `users`
 - Each file consist of a sub-application (or router) with its own routes.

-## Router Declaration
+## Router Definition

-Router declaration is almost the same as declaring an App, with the only exception that OpenAPI options and middleware are not available.
+Router definition is almost the same as defining an App, with the only exception that OpenAPI options and middleware are not available.

 ::: code-group
 ```ts [src/routers/items.ts]